ErikLysne/acquirejs/README.md

 > ⚠<fe0f> <b>WARNING:</b> This package is currently under development and might be subject to breaking changes until version 1.0.0 is released.

-AcquireJS is a TypeScript library designed to streamline the process of working with external APIs.
+AcquireJS is a TypeScript library designed to streamline the process of working with REST APIs.
 The library aims to solve three common pain-points in the data fetching/mutation process:

 - 🔒 <b>Type safety</b> - Ensure that data going into and out of your application from external APIs is type safe.